-Repeal of Virginia's death penalty headed to governor's desk
+Repeal of Virginia's Death Penalty Headed to Governor's Desk

 Virginia’s Democratic majority, in control of the General Assembly for a second year, pushed the repeal effort, arguing that the death penalty has been applied disproportionately to people of color, the mentally ill and the indigent.
 Republicans raised concerns about justice for victims and their family members, and said there are some crimes that are so heinous that the perpetrators deserve to be executed.

 Both the House and Senate approved separate repeal bills earlier this month.
 On Monday, the Senate approved the House bill, advancing it to Northam on a 22-16 vote.
-Republican Sen. Jill Vogel joined with Democrats in the chamber in voting for passage.
+Republican Sen. Jill Vogel was the only member of the GOP to join with Democrats in the chamber in voting for passage.
 Later Monday, the House voted 57-43 to approve the Senate version, which is identical to the House bill.

+The bill would ban executions and set a maximum sentence of life in prison without the possibility of parole.

+"Over Virginia’s long history, this Commonwealth has executed more people than any other state.
+And, like many other states, Virginia has come too close to executing an innocent person," Gov. Northam said, in a joint statement with the state's House Speaker and Senate Majority Leader.
+"It’s time we stop this machinery of death."

 Historically, Virginia has used the death penalty more than any other state, executing nearly 1,400 people since its days as a colony, according to the Death Penalty Information Center.
 Since the U.S. Supreme Court reinstated the death penalty in 1976, Virginia, with 113 executions, is second only to Texas.